iafisher/iprecommit/README.md

 iprecommit install
 ```

-`iprecommit install` will create a file called `precommit.py` and install it as a Git pre-commit check.
+`iprecommit install` will create a file called `precommit.toml` to configure your pre-commit checks.

-Now, whenever you run `git commit`, the checks in `precommit.py` will be run automatically.
+Now, whenever you run `git commit`, the checks in `precommit.toml` will be run automatically.
 You can also run the pre-commit checks manually:

 ```shell
 iprecommit run